Experts

 • The Presidency

-From 2009 to 2013, Lu was the White House cabinet secretary and assistant to the president, serving as the president’s primary liaison to the federal agencies.
-At the end of the first term, Obama said: “Through his dedication and tireless efforts, Chris has overseen one of the most stable and effective cabinets in history – a cabinet that has produced extraordinary accomplishments over the past four years.”
+From 2009 to 2013, Lu served as White House cabinet secretary and assistant to the president, where he was the primary liaison between the White House and the federal agencies.
+President Barack Obama said of Lu's service: “Through his dedication and tireless efforts, Chris has overseen one of the most stable and effective cabinets in history – a cabinet that has produced extraordinary accomplishments over the past four years.”

-The son of immigrants, Lu was only the second Asian American in history to become a deputy secretary of any cabinet department.
-During the first term of the Obama Administration, he also co-chaired the White House Initiative on Asian Americans and Pacific Islanders.
+The proud son of immigrants, Lu is one of the highest-ranking Asian Americans ever to have served in the federal government.
+As deputy secretary of the Labor Department, Lu was only the second Asian American in history to hold that position in any cabinet department.
+During the Obama Administration, Lu also co-chaired the White House Initiative on Asian Americans and Pacific Islanders.

-His government experience includes eight years working for Rep. Henry Waxman as the deputy chief counsel of the House Oversight and Government Reform Committee, and serving as a law clerk for Judge Robert E. Cowen on the U.S. Court of Appeals for the Third Circuit.
-Lu began his legal career as a litigation attorney at Sidley Austin.
+Lu began his government career serving as deputy chief counsel of the House Oversight Committee and as a law clerk to Judge Robert E. Cowen of the U.S. Court of Appeals for the Third Circuit.

-Lu is a magna cum laude graduate of Princeton University and cum laude graduate of Harvard Law School.
-He is the recipient of an honorary doctorate from MacMurray College and the Department of Navy Distinguished Public Service Award.
+Lu is a magna cum laude graduate of Princeton University, a cum laude graduate of Harvard Law School, and he holds an honorary doctorate from MacMurray College.

 Chris Lu News Feed

-Chris Lu POLITICO
+Chris Lu Miller Center Presents

-Chris Lu MSNBC
+Chris Lu Miller Center Presents

-Chris Lu The Guardian
+Chris Lu The Cavalier Daily